The Smithsonian Goes Digital: A New Era of Transformation

 You can find a host of Smithsonian mobile apps, from educational games to digital guides that provide visitors with interactive maps, additional content, and personalized tour options.

-The Smithsonian embraces AR and VR technologies to create immersive experiences, such as exploring historical events or interacting with exhibits in new ways.
+The Smithsonian embraces AR and VR technologies to create immersive experiences like exploring historical events or interacting with exhibits in new ways.
 Some particularly noteworthy examples:

 The Smithsonian actively engages with the public through social media platforms, sharing stories, behind-the-scenes content, and updates on exhibits and events.
 For those interested, here are policies for management of the official Smithsonian social media accounts.